dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

   - fp
 ---

-**This post is a draft, I'm still writing it.
-Just testing in production, move along :) **

 [Last time](../about-my-job), we established that software sucks, and that we must do better.
 We must do better, because when computer programs fail, what is at stake is real people's time, money, well-being, or worse, their lives.